Hierarchical clustering groups data over a variety of scales

 This allows you to decide the level or scale of clustering that is

 most appropriate for your application.
-The Statistics and Machine
+The function

 clusterdata supports agglomerative clustering

 and performs all of the necessary steps for you.
 It incorporates the